zeletus/Space-Mission/README.md

 4. Are there any patterns you can notice with the launch locations?

 ### 1. How have rocket launches trended across time?
-Has mission success rate increased?
+Has the mission success rate increased?
 - There is a noticeable increase in rocket launches starting around the 2000s, with significant growth in recent years.
 - The overall success rate is high at 94.62%.
 - Failures and partial failures are relatively low.

 ### 2. Which countries have had the most successful space missions?
 Has it always been that way?
-Two countries dominated successful space missions throughout most for recent decades
+- Two countries dominated successful space missions throughout most recent decades:
-- United States
+1. United States
-- Russia
+2. Russia
-However, in recent decades, other countries have had increasing success in space exploration:
+However, in recent decades, other countries have had increasing success in space exploration.

 ### 3. Which rocket has been used for the most space missions?
 Is it still active?
-- The Falcon 9 Block 5 is the most frequently used rocket, and it is still active.
+- The Falcon 9 Block 5 is the most frequently used rocket, having been used 111 times, and it is still active.

 ### 4. Are there any patterns you can notice with the launch locations?
 - There is a noticeable increase in rocket launches starting around the 2000s, with significant growth in recent years.
 In recent decades, other countries have had increasing success in space exploration:
+- 2022 recorded the highest number of mission failures.
+- 2021 recorded the highest number of successful missions, with 122 mission successes.
+- The United States of America has the record for the most mission launches.